nirantbendale/Time-Series-Analysis-with-SARIMAX/README.md

-# Paper Industry Time Series Analysis and Forecasting
+# Time Series Analysis and Forecasting

 This repository contains code for analyzing and forecasting trends on variables variables using time series analysis methods.
 The project processes a dataset across different countries and locations, performs exploratory data analysis, and builds SARIMAX forecasting models.